kirilklein/corebehrt_phair/README.md

      - **Event Data**: The files `concept.{code_type}.csv` should include `TIMESTAMP`, `PID`, `ADMISSION_ID`, and `CONCEPT`.
    - Use the preprocessing tools available at [ehr_preprocess](https://github.com/kirilklein/ehr_preprocess.git) to convert your raw data into the required format.

-2. **Feature Creation and Tokenization**
-   - `main_create_data`: Stores features as dictionaries with list of lists as values and difference concept data streams as keys (concept, segment, age, abspos,...) holding the patient sequences.
-Tokenizes the features.
-Use data_pretrain.yaml config.

-3. **Model Pre-training**
-   - `main_pretrain`: Pre-trains a standard a BEHRT model on the tokenized features.

-3. **Data Preparation for Fine-tuning**
-   - `main_create_outcomes`: From the formatted data, creates a dictionary with the events of interest (abspos of first time occurrence).
-Example dictionary: {'PID':['p1', 'p2', ...], 'EVENT1':[5423, None, ...], ...}

-4. **Model Fine-tuning**
-   - `main_finetune_cv`: Performs 5-fold cross-validation + evaluation on a holdout-set.

-### Hierarchical Model Training
-To run the hierarchical version of the model, use the following scripts:

-- `setup_hierarchical`: Utilizes features from `main_create_data` to construct a feature tree and generate hierarchical features.
-- `main_h_pretrain`: Trains a BERT model with a hierarchical loss function.

 ### Evaluation and Visualization
 To evaluate the model performance:
-- `main_finetune_cv_get_stats`: Get basic statistics on patient sequences in train/val and test set.
+- `cv_get_stats`: Get basic statistics on patient sequences in train/val and test set.
-- `main_finetune_cv_test`: Test models trained in CV on a dataset of your choice.
+- `finetune_cv_evaluate`: Test models trained in CV on a dataset of your choice.
-- `main_encode_censored_patients`: Encodes sequences using a trained model, specifically censored on a predetermined event.
-- `main_encode_concepts`: Save encodings of concepts.